jlaustill/jlaustill.github.io/_posts/2017-06-05-json-update-support-in-postgresql-vs-mongodb.md

 ```
 Wait!
 What happened to my deleted and needsUpdated fields?
 Well, in order to do an update like this your JSON needs to have a schema!
 It doesn't appear that PostgreSQL gives you a way to reach inside that array and update the mobile number.
 You have to replace the entire document with the one you build up.
 This speaks to one of my two main bullet points.
 Yes, PostgreSQL has native JSON support.
 But not very good support in this case.

 One of our challenge requirements was also ACID compliance.
-Since this update looses data, it doesn't meet the consistency goal.
+Since this update loses data, it doesn't meet the consistency goal.
 In order to be consistent, we must leave the database in a valid state.
-Loosing our deleted and needsUpdated fields leaves our database in a non-valid state.
+Losing our deleted and needsUpdated fields leaves our database in a non-valid state.

 So what are our options?
 We could retrieve the object in code, parse it into an object, change the number and then save it back.
 But this wouldn't be ACID compliant, what if that document was updated between the time you pulled it and the time you saved it?
 This again breaks the consistency requirement.
 In this challenge, PostgreSQL fails as far as I can tell.
 If I'm missing something leave me a comment and I'll be happy to update this post.